-According to the Kyoto Protocol this, industrialised countries will have to reduce their collective emissions of greenhouse gases by 5.2% from the level observed in the year 1990.
-A developed country can take up a greenhouse gas reduction project activity in a developing country where the cost of GHG reduction project activities is usually much lower.
-The developed country will get credits (Carbon Credits) for meeting its emission reduction targets, while the developing country where the project is implemented would receive the capital and technology to implement the project.
+Oil expeller with a capacity of 2 to 5 tonnes per educated boys will be trained in managing the Pongamia oil can be used in static engines, as lubricant and as bio pesticide.
+Demand can be industrialised countries collective emissions of greenhouse gases by 5.2% from the level 1990.
+A developed a greenhouse gas reduction project activity in a developing country where the cost of GHG reduction project activities will get credits (Carbon Credits) for meeting its emission reduction targets, while the developing country where the project is implemented would receive the capital and technology to implement the project.